KnowledgeForwardSolutions/CheckDigits.Net/CodingGuidelines.md

 3. Use C# 10 global usings and file-scoped namespaces to reduce code boilerplate.
 4. Add XML code comments for all public methods of interfaces and public classes.
-   If a class implements an interface, do not duplicate the XML comments in the interface, use <inheritdoc/> instead.
+   If a class implements an interface, do not duplicate the XML comments in the interface, use the inheritdoc tag instead.
 Also update README.md, including examples of usage.
 5. Tabs are three (3) spaces.
 6. Include benchmarks and include results in README.